- Examine the importance of writing multiple drafts of an essay

 The Third Draft and More

 The third and any subsequent drafts are really about finesse.
-These are the drafts that will hook your reader and earn you an “A.” Try to write an attention-grabbing introduction as well as a conclusion that leaves the reader thinking about your paper.
+These are the drafts that will hook your reader and help you earn the grade that you want.
+Try to write an attention-grabbing introduction as well as a conclusion that leaves the reader thinking about your paper.
 If you are still struggling with the overall flow of your paper, go back to your first draft and start rewriting.

 Often your main point will change by the time you get to this draft, and that is fine.
 However, you may need to go back to your first draft when this happens.
 The elusive “show, don’t tell” expression comes into play in this draft, meaning that you want to set the stage for the reader to have them experience and feel a certain way instead of merely telling them what to experience or feel.
-Your audience wants to be informed, but they want more than just facts.
+Your audience wants to be informed, and they want to understand how you feel about the topic.

-During this draft, you want to check that you are showing your own thoughts in your writing, and synthesizing from multiple sources.
+During this draft, check that you are showing your own thoughts in your writing, and synthesizing from multiple sources.
 You need to show that you know what you’re talking about and that you can write in an engaging style.
 If you are bored reading the paper, chances are the audience will be, too.
-Add action verbs, remove passive ones, and use examples.
+At this point in your writing, you can add action verbs, remove passive verbs, and use more examples.
+You might also visit your campus’ writing center to have another reader take look at your work.

 1) Does the argument hold together?